 There's a new online gaming service on the horizon, and it's coming courtesy of Netflix.
 Considering Netflix is the biggest and arguably the best streaming service for movies and TV shows in the world, a move into gaming is big news indeed.

-Netflix confirmed its new strategy in July, but should Sony, Microsoft, Apple, Google and anyone else with a finger in the gaming pie be worried?
-What exactly will a Netflix gaming service offer?
-When will it launch, and how much will it cost?
+Netflix confirmed its new strategy in July, and has since launched a handful of titles on Android.
+So should Sony, Microsoft, Apple, Google and anyone else with a finger in the gaming pie be worried?
+Will it launch a full gaming service?
+If so, what would it offer?
+When will it launch?
+And how much will it cost?

 We'll answer all these and more with the latest leaks, rumours and industry news, and will keep this page updated with all the new information as and when we get it.

-Netflix's gaming service could be closer than you think.
+So could a fully-fledged games service still be on the cards?
+Sources think so, and it could be closer than you think.
 According to a Bloomberg report from mid-April, the service will launch within the next year – the report cites as its source a "person familiar with the situation".

 If the service is ready, and people are still stuck at home due to the pandemic, it could launch in the winter months, which is traditionally boom time for the gaming industry.
 Netflix saw big subscriber numbers due to lockdowns and people forced to isolate during the pandemic, and adding a gaming arm to its offering would undoubtedly boost those numbers even higher.
 You need something to do during self-isolation, after all.